 Teams that conduct customer satisfaction surveys can easily calculate the expected risk of unhappy customers.
 By putting a number to the importance of customer satisfaction, you can have more meaningful conversations with your boss and company about investing in your team.

-Commit the entire team to improving customer satisfaction day in and day out.
+Commit the entire team to improve customer satisfaction day in and day out.
 Measure your progress, and enjoy the benefits.
 Creating a useful customer survey is no easy task, but it’s worth pursuing.